absmach/magistrala-docs/docs/tracing.md

 --scale jaeger=0
 ```

-Jaeger uses 5 ports within the Magistrala framework.
+Jaeger uses 5 ports within the SuperMQ framework.
 These ports can be edited in the `.env` file.

 | Variable            | Description                                       | Default     |
 | ------------------- | ------------------------------------------------- | ----------- |